jasongaylord/JasonGaylord.com/_posts/2020/09/2020-09-10-biberk-developer-openings.md

 While the title posted may be misleading, if any of the above are related to your experience, apply to the **.NET Developer** position at: [jasong.us/3m4UVFS](https://jasong.us/3m4UVFS)

-{% include link-thumbnail.html path="2020/09/10/biberk-dotnet-developer.jpg" alt="Developer Openings for biBERK" url="https://jasong.us/3m4UVFS" %}
+{% include link-thumbnail.html path="2020/09/10/biberk-dotnet-developer.jpg" alt="Developer Openings for biBerk" url="https://jasong.us/3m4UVFS" %}

 {% include snippets/job-opportunities.html intro="" %}